RaghavKhurana3105/Movie_Filter_Assistant/README.md

 ```

 ## data
-In this folder, there is a `imdb_movies.csv` file that contains all the data needed for the tasks.
+Contains a `imdb_movies.csv` file that contains all the data that the CLI Interface can parse and return depending on the filters added by the user.
+The user can apply the following filters:

-Part of the exercise is to read the csv file.
-Do not change this file.
+- Genre of films

-## tests
+- Actors of the films
-This folder contains a set of test files.
-You will NOT make any changes in these, but rather use them to test
+- Release year of movies

-if your code is doing what is expected.
+Moreover, the user can sort the filtered lists in ascending/ descending order using the above parameters and also set a desired number of movies which must be returned in the output list.